This is my

-I've completed three novels: two are epic YA fantasy and the other is the humorous contemporary MG novel (with heart!)
-I'll be entering in PitchWars.
+I've completed three novels: two are epic YA fantasy and the other is a humorous contemporary MG novel, WHEN YOUR BEST FRIEND WANTS TO BE YOUR GIRLFRIEND (AND OTHER HORROR STORIES) which I will be entering in PitchWars again.
+I've done some extensive revisions and added more stakes.
 After almost ten years away from writing, I returned to my passion when I started college in 2006.
 Writing creative papers led me to revisit all those stories, plot lines and ideas I'd left buried in a box in my garage.
-Since then, I've been regaining my mojo and working to hone my craft.
+Since then, I've been regaining my mojo (at least here and there!) and working to hone my craft.

 One other story is close to my heart and is yet to be told: our family's journey through pediatric liver disease and subsequent transplant for my youngest daughter, Sarah.